Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 ### :dart: Setting Small Achievable Goals
 Every big achievement starts with a small step.
 Whether you’re learning a new skill, working on a passion project, or tackling a challenging goal, remember this: no matter how small progress may be, it keeps you moving forward.
+* Define what success looks like for you.
+This is your own path.
+* Break big goals into actionable steps.
+This will avoid being overwhelmed.

-I mostly set my goals such that they are:
+* Set your goals such that they are:
   * Specific
   * Measurable
   * Achievable
   * Relevant
   * Time-bound

 ### :trophy: The Power of Starting Small and Finishing Big
 As a professional, I have come to appreciate the value of small, consistent steps in achieving big goals.